How to recycle a TV

 Working but unwanted TV

 A working TV less than 7-8 years old often has a second life through a charity or Buy Nothing group.
-Goodwill and Salvation Army accept most working flat-panels; furniturebanks.org coordinates donations to families-in-need.
-Old CRTs are usually NOT accepted by charities anymore.
+Goodwill and Salvation Army accept most working flat-panels.
+Furniturebanks.org coordinates donations to families in need.
+Old CRTs are usually no longer accepted by charities.

 Step-by-step: prep + drop off

 - 1. Identify the type.
-Boxy + heavy = CRT (different rules).
-Thin + light = flat-panel.
+Boxy and heavy means CRT (different rules apply).
+Thin and light means flat-panel.

 - 2. Try donation if it works.
-Less than 7-8 years old + working → Goodwill / Salvation Army / Furniture Bank.
+Working and less than 7-8 years old?
+Try Goodwill, Salvation Army, or Furniture Bank.

 - 3. Factory reset.
-Smart TVs store WiFi passwords, streaming credentials, sometimes voice recordings.
-Settings → Reset before disposal.
+Smart TVs store WiFi passwords, streaming credentials, and sometimes voice recordings.
+Go to Settings > Reset before disposal.

 - 4. Pick a recycler.
-Best Buy (free up to 50"), Staples (small models), county e-waste (usually free), or certified e-Stewards / R2 recycler.
+Best Buy (free up to 50"), Staples (small models), county e-waste (usually free), or a certified e-Stewards or R2 recycler.

 - 5. Look up your local option.
-Use ClearPath /check with your ZIP — we'll surface the nearest verified site + hours.
+Try /check with your ZIP.
+We will show the nearest verified site and its hours.

 Frequently asked